cliseer/cliseer-fish/README.md

 **Important:** When invoked CLISeer sends the following data to the configured AI provider when

-- Your current and recent Fish shell commands (~20 lines)
+- Your current and recent Fish shell commands
 - Operating system and shell information
 - Previous command exit codes